YenFreya/Odysseus-AI-Control-Center/README.md

 # 🟢 STABLE RELEASE (MAIN BRANCH)

-This repository contains the **latest stable version (v1.3.1 - Athena)** of Odysseus AI Control Center.
+This repository contains the **latest stable version (v1.4.0 - Mnemosyne)** of Odysseus AI Control Center.

 This is the **recommended version for installation and daily use**.

+Mnemosyne builds upon the stability-focused philosophy introduced by Athena while simplifying the architecture even further.

-It has been tested on the developer’s system and represents the current stable feature set.
+It has been tested primarily on the developer’s personal system and represents the current stable feature set.

 ⚠️ Notes:

-This project is currently in a maintenance-only state No active feature development is planned unless issues are reported Updates will be released only for bug fixes or compatibility problems Performance and behavior may vary across different systems This release represents the stable baseline version
+* This project is currently in a maintenance-only state
+* No active feature development is planned unless issues are reported
+* Updates will be released only for bug fixes or compatibility problems
+* Performance and behavior may vary across different systems
+* Tested primarily on the developer's personal system
+* This release represents the current stable baseline version

 ---